 Deleted Scene: Taken to ridiculous lengths.
 When Fred Calvert took over, about half of Williams' painstakingly made animation was deleted.
 A small amount of these were fortunately displayed during the end credits of Calvert's version.
 Then Miramax bought the film and axed even more scenes, including the end credit ones.

 Doing It for the Art: Oh yeah.
-You don't spend decades on a run-on-the-mill film: Williams fully intended this to be his masterpiece and a blockbuster.
+You don't spend close to thirty years on a run-on-the-mill film: Williams fully intended this to be his masterpiece and a blockbuster.
 It's humbling, to say the least.

 Executive Meddling: A double victim.
 First, Williams had the film taken away from him and finished under lesser hands.
 Then the Weinsteins got their hands on it and almost Macekred it to death.